NuBFightForMyDream/2108564_Geospatial-Data-Science-and-Analysis/README.md

 # 2108564_Geospatial-Data-Science-and-Analysis

 ## Introduction
-- Q : What topics do I learned from this subject.
+- Q : What topics do I learned from this subject ?
 - A : Basic Data Science and Data Analysis including Tools for analyzing Geospatial Data.

 ## Score Distribution